gabrielngoh/Tailwindcss-JS-Learning-Junior-Level/Form_Validation/interactive-card-details-form-main/ReadmeFiles/README.md

 - Fill in the form and see the card details update in real-time
 - Receive error messages when the form is submitted if:
   - Any input field is empty
   - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size **Done**
 - See hover, active, and focus states for interactive elements on the page

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.